 Figure 13.
 Eaton B. Northrup House, 1847 Rondo (Roblyn) Avenue (1895, razed).
-Northrop was a newspaper editor and realtor, and moved to Minneapolis in 1903.
+Northrop was a newspaper editor and realtor, and moved to.
+Minneapolis in 1903.

 Milwaukee Avenue, which in 1939 historian Joseph Corrigan called "the fashionable street of its day," had houses with "large, high-ceilinged rooms, crystal chandeliers, turreted roofs, and scalloped eaves."
-Corrigan noted that the houses then remained, as "mute testaments of the pride of opulence of Merriam Park's first families."
-The \$1,500 construction cost required of early lot purchasers may have been a factor in their appearance, although this sum was typically adequate for a serviceable but usually not exceptional house.
+91 Corrigan noted that the houses then remained, as "mute testaments of the pride of opulence of Merriam Park's first families."
+92 The \$1,500 construction cost required by early lot purchasers may have been a factor in their appearance.
+Although St. Anthony Avenue was a collector for various types of businesses, it also had many high-styled houses, including that of Arrington J. and Margaret Douglas at 2107 (1890, razed).